Climate Solutions Council members

 She has over 30 years of global experience in climate change and energy management, policy development, project management, and engineering.
 Her extensive career encompasses diverse industry sectors and consultancy roles, providing her with a comprehensive understanding of environmental and climate challenges.

-Freya holds a Bachelor of Engineering (Hons) from Monash University and is an accredited Change Management Practitioner.
+Freya holds a Bachelor of Engineering (Hons) from Monash University and is an accredited change management practitioner.

-Andrea Reimer, community organizer and director, TransLink
+Andrea Reimer, community organizer, educator and policymaker

 Michelle Staples, mayor of Duncan